RewardsMaxing

 Our Story

-We built RewardsMaxing on a simple belief: if you show people the real numbers — the true value of rewards, the honest cost of fees, the actual redemption rates — they can make better decisions.
-That belief drives every article, every review, and every score on this site.
+We built RewardsMaxing on a straightforward belief: when you show people the real numbers — the true value of rewards, the honest cost of fees, the actual redemption rates — they make better decisions.
+That belief shapes every guide on the site.

 Editorial Independence

-When we recommend a card, it's because the numbers support that recommendation — not because we have a financial incentive to push it.
-Cards that rank highly do so on merit: strong rewards rates, compelling welcome bonuses, fair fees, and genuinely useful benefits.
+When we recommend a card, it's because the numbers support that recommendation — strong rewards rates, compelling welcome bonuses, fair fees, and genuinely useful benefits — not because of any commission.

-If a top-ranked card earns us no commission, it still ranks highly.
-If a high-commission card doesn't deliver value, it doesn't get recommended.
+If a card we'd recommend earns us nothing, we still recommend it.
+If a high-commission card doesn't deliver value, it doesn't get featured.
 That independence is the foundation of our credibility with readers.

-• Rewards rate (35%) — The effective cash-back or points value per dollar spent across everyday and bonus categories, calculated using average U.S. household spending data.
+• Rewards rate — the effective cash-back or points value per dollar across everyday and bonus categories, weighed against typical U.S. household spending.

 How We Earn